 Her “Discourse on Women” speech is was so gentle, rational, and ultimately persuasive, that it was published as a pamphlet in 1850.
 Excerpts were use in newspapers, literally magazines, and sermons.
 It is considered to be a foundational piece of the suffrage movement.

 Bonus: This week’s quote is by Jarena Lee.
-Born as a free African American in New Jersey, she became a well-known preacher who repeatedly challenged the ban on women as preachers.
-She is also is the first African-American woman to have an autobiography published in America.
+Born as a free Black in New Jersey, she became a well-known preacher who repeatedly challenged the ban on women as preachers.
+She is also is the first Black woman to have an autobiography published in America.

 This week’s song pick: